- Our Rating: 7.5 (Very Good)

 888 NJ offers your standard assortment of No Limit, Fixed Limit, and Pot Limit games.
 But while Hold’em, Omaha, and Stud variants are all available, only the Hold’em tables see regular traffic.

-888’s vividly colored virtual lobby displays the plethora of options available throughout daytime hours, with each color representing a separate variation of poker waiting to be played.
+888’s vividly colored virtual lobby displays the plethora of options available throughout, with each color representing a separate variation of poker waiting to be played.
 Turbo, deep stacks, step satellites, and freeroll options all make 888 the champion of the budget friendly player.

 In an effort to bring bigger players to the table, 888 offers $100,000 in guaranteed tournaments every weekend.